-Fans of Frank Ocean and his first album “Channel Orange” had to wait more than four years until the singer’s next major release.
-“Blonde” was hotly anticipated and speculated about, suffering from delays—upon its actual release, critics and fans praised it for its experimental nature and overall innovation, giving patient fans something worth waiting for.
+Fans of Frank Ocean and his first album, “Channel Orange,” had to wait more than four years for the singer’s next major release, “Blonde,” which had been hotly anticipated and speculated about despite suffering several delays.
+Upon its actual release, however, critics and fans praised it for its experimental nature and overall innovation, giving patient fans something worth waiting for.
 The album contained themes of masculinity, sexuality, heartbreak, and trauma, finding the Beach Boys and Brian Wilson for musical inspiration.

 Cakes Da Killa: ‘Hedonism’ (2016)